piotrlaczkowski/data-science-template/docs/docs/index.md

  - Learn from your analysis about the process and the domain
  - Feel confident in the conclusions at which the analysis arrives

-A good example of this can be found in any of the major web development frameworks like Django or Ruby on Rails.
-Nobody sits around before creating a new Rails project to figure out where they want to put their views; they just run `rails new` to get a standard project skeleton like everybody else.
  Because that default project structure is _logical_ and _reasonably standard across most projects_, it is much easier for somebody who has never seen a particular project to figure out where they would find the various moving parts.

 Another great example is the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) for Unix-like systems.
 The `/etc` directory has a very specific purpose, as does the `/tmp` folder, and everybody (more or less) agrees to honor that social contract.
 That means a Red Hat user and an Ubuntu user both know roughly where to look for certain types of files, even when using each other's system — or any other standards-compliant system for that matter!